Connecting ministry leaders, churches, and organizations across cultural lines

 What we do

-Sharing Worship Space on a Higher Level – We are offering a consultation in Fall 2013, for congregations that want to share worship space well.
+Sharing Worship Space on a Higher Level – We are offering trainings for congregations that want to share worship space well.
 We want to help churches to cross cultural lines and develop healthy relationships with each other in order to be a witness of a diverse body of Christ in their neighborhoods.
-Contact Bianca at bduemling [at] egc.org if you want more information.
-The Sharing Worship Space cohort consultation emerges out of our research project, Shared Worship Space - an Urban Challenge and a Kingdom Opportunity, in the Emmanuel Research Review.
-This research sought to better understand and explore different models of churches sharing space and the opportunities and the challenges that come with such arrangements.
+Contact Gregg at gdetwiler [at] egc.org if you want more information.
+The Sharing Worship Space trainings emerged out of our research project, Shared Worship Space - an Urban Challenge and a Kingdom Opportunity.
+This research sought to better understand and explore different models of churches sharing space as well as the opportunities and challenges that come with such arrangements.
 Read about the research here.